Statement of Purpose

 We give all young people the opportunity for educational development to the highest possible level.

-1. By creating a well organised educational environment in which each member of the school community is valued as a unique creation of God, regardless of race, culture and background, and opportunity is provided in the curriculum to raise the academic achievement, together with the development of each pupil’s talents, abilities, skills and understanding.
+- By creating a well organised educational environment in which each member of the school community is valued as a unique creation of God, regardless of race, culture and background and opportunity is provided in the curriculum to raise the academic achievement, together with the development of each student’s talents, abilities, skills and understanding.
 We aim to help students with learning difficulties to develop their full potential through our policy of encouraging equal opportunities for all.

-3. By establishing a community where self discipline, respect for others, forgiveness and generosity of spirit are practised.
+- By establishing a community where self-discipline, respect for others, forgiveness and generosity of spirit are practised.

-These aims have equal importance in providing students at Pield Heath with a breadth of curriculum, which fully meets the educational needs of each pupil within a supportive and structured environment with a high staff ratio and professional support
+These aims have equal importance in providing students at Pield Heath House School with a breadth of curriculum, which fully meets the educational needs of each student within a supportive and structured environment with a high staff ratio and professional support.

-Pield Heath intends to achieve and maintain these stated aims by having a high regard and respect for every human being:
+Pield Heath House School intends to achieve and maintain these stated aims by having a high regard and respect for every human being:

-for each pupil at Pield Heath as a student, regardless of his/her difficulty
+- for each student at Pield Heath House School, regardless of his/her difficulty.

-for each member of the staff working at Pield Heath regardless of the nature of their contribution to the work
+- for each member of staff working at Pield Heath House School regardless of the nature of their contribution to the work.

-for each visitor to Pield Heath regardless of the purpose of their visit.
+- for each visitor to Pield Heath House School regardless of the purpose of their visit.

 Referral, Admission & Review Process

-Referrals and admissions can occur throughout the year and at any age.
-Parents may request informal visits or the child/young person’s local authority may make enquiries about possible placements.
+Referrals and admissions occur throughout the year.
+Parents may request informal visits or the child/young person’s local authority may make referrals about placements.

-A pupil can remain at Pield Heath until the end of the academic year in which they are nineteen, or may leave earlier depending on their local authority policy and arrangements.
+A student can remain at Pield Heath House School until the end of the academic year in which they are nineteen, or may leave earlier depending on their local authority policy and arrangements.

-Most boarding places now at Pield Heath are respite/short break placements.
-These are for students already attending school as a day pupil.
+Most boarding places now at Pield Heath House School are respite/short break placements.
+These are for students already attending the school as a day student.
 We do not offer respite to students from other schools.

 Facilities and Services

 The school stands in 11 acres of green belt land.
 Uxbridge town centre is very close by, giving easy access for the students.
-We are also within travelling distance of Central London and close to Heathrow Airport.
+We are also within travelling distance of Central London.

-Pield Heath offers a range of other facilities on site including a sensory room, ball pool and games room.
+Pield Heath House School offers a range of facilities on site including a sensory room, a sot paly room and games room.
 Weekly clubs and activity programmes are on offer to all students.
 They are also helped to access appropriate community based leisure facilities such as shopping, cinema, bowling and, swimming.
 Some students may attend community based clubs and events.
-The school grounds also have an all weather 5-a-side football pitch/basketball court/tennis court area, an activity trail area including climbing/balancing equipment, a large ‘conservation’ area, pond, horticultural facilities and Fresh Air Fitness.
-As well as the usual classroom facilities, the school admin offices, meeting rooms, conference facilities and a large gym area, the complex also houses the residential facility.
+The school grounds also have an all-weather 5-a-side football pitch/basketball court/tennis court area, an activity trail area including climbing/balancing equipment, a large ‘conservation’ area, pond, horticultural facilities and Fresh Air Fitness and a cycle track and mobility training area as well as the usual classroom facilities, the school admin offices, meeting rooms, conference facilities and a large gym area, the complex also houses the residential facility.

-We have recently established a learning hub within the site which offers the opportunity for students who may find it difficult to cope with large group settings to work in a smaller environment in order to gain social life and independence skills with a bespoke learning programme.
+We have recently established a learning hub within the site which offers the opportunity for students who may find it difficult to cope with classroom environments to work in an individualised environment in order to gain social life and independence skills.

-Class groups are small with a maximum of seven students.
-Staffing levels are high and each teacher has at least two full time Special Support Assistants working within the class.
+Class groups are small with a maximum of eight students.
+Staffing levels are high and each teacher has at least three full time Special Support Assistants working within the teaching group.

-Learning is promoted though full time attendance at the school and through an Individual Care Plan and Individual Education Plan.
-There is a meeting of care and teaching staff where learning objectives are set and reviewed on a termly basis to ensure staff are consistent in their strategies.
+Learning is promoted through full time attendance at the school and through an Individual Education Plan and Individual Care Plan.
+A link meeting take place weekly between care and teaching staff where learning objectives are set and reviewed on a termly basis to ensure staff are consistent in their use of support strategies.
 This facilitates the achievement of individual targets.
 Annual Review Reports are sent to all parents once a year.

 Child Protection / Safeguarding

-Pield Heath’s training and Safeguarding Policy and Procedures reflect both national and local area guidelines.
+Pield Heath House School’s training and Safeguarding Policy and procedures reflect both national and local area guidelines.
 We encourage our young people and their families to let us know of any concerns or anxieties through our complaints procedure.

-There is a residential self contained house for boys and girls.
+There is a residential self-contained house for boys and girls.
 They share the living areas, but bedrooms are carefully separated by gender.
-The house has single bed rooms; its own kitchen, dining room, computer room with internet access, lounge, mini gym and activity room as well as office, toilet, bathroom and shower facilities.
-The house also has a garden area.
+The house has single bed rooms, its own kitchen, dining room, computer room with internet access, lounge, mini gym and activity room as well as an office, toilet, bathroom and shower facilities.
 All students are encouraged and supported to personalise their own rooms.
 The fittings and furnishings in the shared areas of the house reflect the needs of the group as a whole.

-Pield Heath House has its own dedicated team of care staff.
+Pield Heath House School has its own dedicated team of care staff.
 The number of staff on duty is dependent on the number of children/young people staying in the house and their assessed needs.
-Some may have additional funding through LA for extra staffing hours where required.
+Some may have additional funding through LA for extra staffing hours where needed.
 The minimum staffing ratio is 1 staff to three youngsters.
-In the house there are always a minimum of 2 staff on any shift, including waking staff on duty between 22.00 pm and 07.00 am the following morning.
+In the house there are always a minimum of 2 staff on any shift, including waking staff on duty between 10.00pm and 7.00am the following morning.

-The Care Team currently consists of a Care Manager nad five full-time care staff.
+The Care Team currently consists of a Care Manager and four full-time care staff.
 At present these are all female, where possible, activities will be facilitated by male members of the school staff.
 The aim of our team is to provide a high level of physical, environmental and emotional care, in comfortable and stimulating surroundings.

 There is a written ‘hand over’ meeting for each shift to pass on information to the next shift.